September 3rd, 2021 Virtual Racial Justice Summit

 - Understand OUSD’s anti-racist family engagement framework and learn about the virtual PTHV adapted protocol and best practices.

-Sharing Racial Justice Discussion Guides & Resources from OUSD Teachers:
+Sharing Racial Justice Student Discussion Guides & Resources from OUSD Teachers:

 From a grant through the California School Based Health Alliance, the Taskforce hosted a speaker series focused on developing culturally responsive practices in our schools in the spring of 2019.
 Building on OUSD’s Core Values of Cultural Responsiveness and Equity, the entire OUSD community, staff, teachers, and families attended events and trainings with some of the nation’s most prominent leaders in the field of transformative education practices to effectively serve and support diverse populations of students.
 During the 2019-2020 school year, school site professional development at middle schools delved deeper into how school communities can integrate frameworks and practices into school culture and institutional structure.

-In January 2020, the Taskforce held the first Racial Justice, Equity and Healing Summit which attracted over 300 educators from across the district to share core professional development workshops (see above).
+In January 2020, the Taskforce held the first Racial Justice, Equity and Healing Summit which attracted over 300 educators from across the district to share core professional learning workshops.
 Racial Affinity Circles were organized in Summer 2020 by Taskforce members to hold safe space for Black, API, Latin@ and Native, White and Jewish communities to come together to discuss our various roles in the Movement for Black Lives, and will continue through the school year.
-For the 2020-2021 school year, the Taskforce is focusing on integrating professional development in the New Teacher supports, the Principal Leadership Institute, Teacher and Staff Professional Development offerings, and a Training-for-Trainers Series for school sites to send a team to be able to lead site work.
-The September 25th Buyback Day focused on facilitating Racial Justice discussions in our school communities for Elementary, Middle and High School Students, and the February 19th 2021 Summit launched site Affinity Circle Facilitator Training.
+For the 2020-2021 school year, the Taskforce focused on integrating professional development in the New Teacher supports, the Principal Leadership Institute, Teacher and Staff Professional Development offerings, and a Training-for-Trainers Series for school sites to send a team to be able to lead site work.
+The September 25th 2020 Professional Learning Day focused on facilitating Racial Justice discussions in our school communities for Elementary, Middle and High School Students, and the February 19th 2021 Summit launched the site Racial Affinity Group Facilitator Fellowship.
+The September 3rd 2021 Summit highlighted lessons learned from sites on implementing antiracism initiatives, and included new workshops on the George Floyd Resolution implementation, Ethnic Studies, Islamophobia and Cultivating Healing in the Classroom.

 - Supporting Black Thriving & District-Wide Coordination